Don’t Blame it on ZEN:

 Curated by Jade Dellinger, Director of the Bob Rauschenberg Gallery at FSW

 Black Mountain College Museum + Arts Center

-Don’t Blame it on ZEN: The Way of John Cage & Friends is presented in conjunction with the Faith in Arts Institute, co-hosted by BMCM+AC and UNC Asheville (October 13 – 16, 2021), and the ReVIEWING Black Mountain College conference (November 12 – 14, 2021) with a thematic focus on the lasting legacy of John Cage featuring keynote speaker Laura Kuhn, Director of the John Cage Trust.
-The public reception, held November 12 as part of the opening of ReVIEWING 12, will feature the world premiere of a new composition by John Luther Adams, Waves and Particles, performed by the JACK Quartet.
+Don’t Blame it on ZEN: The Way of John Cage & Friends is presented in conjunction with the Faith in Arts Institute, co-hosted by BMCM+AC and UNC Asheville, and the ReVIEWING Black Mountain College conference with a thematic focus on the lasting legacy of John Cage featuring keynote speaker Laura Kuhn, Director of the John Cage Trust.
+The public reception, held November 12, 2021 as part of the opening of ReVIEWING 12, featured the world premiere of a new composition by John Luther Adams, Waves and Particles, performed by the JACK Quartet.